 A search of the literature failed to find a model of Clovis bison hunting except for the "opportunistic" taking of large animals near water sources in what is otherwise a generalist subsistence strategy (Meltzer, 1993).
 Conversely, five models have been proposed for Clovis mammoth hunting (Saunders 1992, p.
 133-138).
-These include the scavenger model (Sellards, 1952), age-selective cull model (Haury et al., 1959), herd stampede model (Haynes, 1966), herd confrontation model (Stevens, 1973; Saunders, 1977a, 1980), and opportunistic culling model (Frison, 1978, 1988; Frison and Todd, 1986).
+These include the scavenger model (Sellards, 1952), age-selective cull model (Haury et al., 1959), herd stampede model (Haynes, 1966), herd confrontation model (Stevens, 1973; Saunders, 1977, 1980), and opportunistic culling model (Frison, 1978, 1988; Frison and Todd, 1986).
 Among the Clovis mammoth hunting models are communal hunting scenarios where groups of hunters acted in unison toward the planned trapping and killing of mammoths.
 If Clovis mammoth hunting included communal hunting techniques, then the development of bison communal hunting techniques is a logical progression, especially following mammoth extinction.
-Bison, as well as horse and camel remains occur at Clovis sites including postulated bison kills at Murray Springs (mni=6, Hemmings, 1970) Clovis (mni=7, Hester, 1972), and at or near Aubrey (Ferring, 1989).
+Bison, as well as horse and camel remains, occur at Clovis sites including postulated bison kills at Murray Springs (MNI = 6, Hemmings, 1970) Clovis (MNI = 7, Hester, MNI = 7, Hester, MN1972; MNI = minimum number of individuals), and at or near Aubrey (Ferring, 1989).
 Whether these kills represent opportunistic harvesting of bison near water sources or utilization of some other landform is not fully discussed.
-However, the presence at Jake Bluff of bison remains in a narrow, deep, arroyo suggests the employment of a deliberate, planned (if not communal) utilization of this landform to trap a group of bison.
+However, the presence at Jake Bluff of bison remains in a narrow, deep arroyo suggests the employment of a deliberate, planned (if not communal) utilization of this landform to trap a group of bison.